Date reviewed: September 2018 | Tested by: John Milbank | Price: £249.95 (1.5m) | Weight: 20.17kg (1.5m) | https://securityforbikes.com

-Beyond an oxy-acetylene torch, an angle-grinder is the only real way to attack this chain; it took us 47.36 seconds using a mains-powered angle-grinder with a 1.2mm cutting-disc.
+Beyond an oxy-acetylene torch, an angle-grinder is the only real way to attack this chain; it took us a long time using a mains-powered angle-grinder with a 1.2mm cutting-disc.
 Using a battery-powered grinder is more time-consuming due to the lower speed, so while it’d still be possible to cut the chain, it’d be a very attention-grabbing, relatively slow process.

 Resistance to attack: padlock

 The RoundLock is held very tightly between the two plates, so there’s no space to get in and attack the large locking pin.

 One area we identified as a possible weakness was the fact that the plates aren’t designed to roll all the way over each other where the two ends of the chains meet – by hammering them over one another it put a huge force on the lock as the two plates tried to pull apart.
 With repeated, noisy hammering on an anvil, we got the plates completely over and around.
 But still the lock wouldn’t let go.
 It did bend, and wouldn’t open again, but we could not break it this way.

 Bolt croppers are useless on this lock, and an angle grinder attack is very time-consuming; even given the relatively long period needed to cut the chain, it’s still quicker than attempting to cut this disc lock off.

 We also tried drilling the barrel out of this lock, but with no success – the drill bit simply snapped off inside.

 To understand how best to use your lock, click here